wsdookadr/fieldtop/README.md

 * The IDs for posts are far from the limit
 * The text field for the posts is already maxing out the max lenght.
 Maybe that is not what you want.

-This can be escpecially interesting on databases that are in-place and being used for extended periods of time.
+The output can be escpecially interesting for databases that have been used for extended periods of time.
 Often at some point, some of the data will outgrow the designated data types.

+In fact, the the idea to make this tool came up when [no-gravity](https://github.com/no-gravity) noticed that after 10 years of unsupervised learning, his music recommendation system [Gnoosic](http://www.gnoosic.com) maxed out over 50% of the available range for band popularity.
+The popularity was stored in a signed integer which can hold number up to 2 billion.
+And Pink Floyd was already at 1.3 billion.

 Testing
 -------